TeamLab Planets Review: Is It Worth It?

 We loved exploring this surreal space.

 The Koi Pond was next and another favourite.
-You walk across a dark room filled with warm water where projections of colourful koi fish swim across the water.
+You walk across a dark room filled with warm water, where projections of colourful koi swim across it.
 When you collide with a fish, it transforms into a flower.

 It’s not prerecorded or on a loop, so it’s never the same.